Kintyre/ksconf/docs/source/install_advanced.rst

         - ``LD_LIBARY``
         - RedHat Software Collections

-    If this list seems daungting, head over to :ref:`install_splunk_app`.
+    If this list seems daunting, head over to :ref:`install_splunk_app`.
 There's no shame in it.

 ..  contents::